Appleseed/learn/docs/portal/designer/index.rst

 Overview
 --------
-To setup a Theme/Layout on an Appleseed site requires the follow steps
+To setup a Theme/Layout on an Appleseed site requires the follow steps:

 - **Environment Setup**
 - **Making a Layout**